-A. Alleged Violations and Resolution of Charges
+A. Alleged Violations and Resolution of Allegations

 a.
 Levels of Seriousness

 iii.
-"More Serious" cases are those cases in which the alleged violation would likely result in removal from the university’s residence halls, Deferred Disciplinary Suspension, Disciplinary Suspension, or Permanent Dismissal from the university.
+"More Serious" cases are those cases in which the alleged violation would likely result in a removal from the university’s residence halls, Deferred Disciplinary Suspension, Disciplinary Suspension, or Permanent Dismissal from the university.

 B. Information Session

-- After the information session and any appropriate investigation, the Case Administrator will dismiss the report if unfounded.
+2. After the information session and any appropriate investigation, the Case Administrator will dismiss the report if unfounded.

 C. Permanent Resignation